pujaKumari471/AdColony-AdobeAIR-SDK/README.md

 Getting Started with AdColony:
 ----------------------------------
-Users should review the [documentation](https://github.com/AdColony/AdColony-AdobeAIR-SDK/wiki).
+Users should review the [documentation](https://github.com/AdColony/AdColony-AdobeAIR-SDK/wiki) to get started using our ANE.

 Sample Applications: